 (10) Supervised independent living including a youth who is living independently under a supervised arrangement paid for or provided by the county agency.

-(E) The PCSA or PCPA shall develop a written independent living plan within thirty days of the completion of the assessment required by paragraph (D) of this rule, to help the youth achieve self-sufficiency.
-The plan shall be based upon the assessment and include input from the youth, the youth's case manager, the caregiver, and significant others in the youth's life.
+(E) The PCSA or PCPA shall develop a written independent living plan within thirty days of the completion of the assessment required by paragraph (C) of this rule, to help the youth achieve self-sufficiency.
+The plan shall be based upon the assessment, the developmental age of the child and include input from the youth, the youth's case manager, the caregiver, and significant others in the youth's life.
 The independent living plan shall document the strengths, limitations, and resources of the youth and outline the services to be provided.
 The independent living plan shall be reviewed at least every ninety days thereafter until the agency's custody is terminated.
+A copy of the plan and any subsequent updates shall be provided to the youth and caregiver within thirty days of the development of the plan or the update as applicable.

 (F) The PCSA or PCPA shall provide independent living services training opportunities to caregivers caring for adolescents.

-(G) The PCSA or PCPA shall include in the independent living plan the contact information containing the names, addresses and phone numbers of significant others, such as former foster parents, friends, mentors and extended family members as provided by the young adult.
+(G) The PCSA or PCPA shall include in the independent living plan the contact information containing the names, addresses and phone numbers of significant others, such as former foster parents, friends, mentors, child's attorney, GAL/CASA and extended family members as provided by the young adult.

-(H) A PCSA shall ensure the following information is entered into SACWIS and a PCPA shall ensure that the information is documented in the case record by the youth's seventeenth birthday:
+(I) A PCSA shall ensure the following initial information is entered into SACWIS and a PCPA shall ensure that the initial information is documented in the case record within the youth's first year of custody and any subsequent updates shall be documented within thirty days:

-(1) All services provided to youth as indicated in paragraph (E) of this rule.
+(1) All services provided to youth as indicated in paragraph (D) of this rule.

 (2) Youth characteristics including: